 I remember writing an article in this blog about the differences between the Chabacano dialects of Cavite and Zamboanga and saying that the Chavacano de Cavite seems to sound more Spanish than our Chabacano.
 I received a ton of comments then from Zamboangueños that my statement was incorrect and that the Chabacano de Zamboanga is more Spanish than the Caviteño variant.
 So now, I am saying that I stand corrected.
 After researching about my lengua materna over the years, I now realize that the Chabacano de Zamboanga is more Spanish than its counterparts in Luzon.
 I can just picture out how happy the hispanophiles would be in Zamboanga with that statement.

-Another observation De Dios makes is that the word alcansa in the Chabacano dialects of Zamboanga, Cotabato, and Cavite becomes Encansa in the Chavacano de Ternate.
+Another observation De Dios makes is that the word alcansa in the Chabacano languages of Zamboanga, Cotabato, and Cavite becomes encansa in the Chavacano de Ternate.
 However, any speaker of the Chabacano de Zamboanga knows that the word encansa also exists in our Chabacano.
 It isn’t included in the dictionaries though because everyone knows that the real word is alcansa and so encansa is treated like it is just a different way (or a slang way) of saying alcansa.
 In the dictionary of De Ocampo on the Chavacano de Cavite, this word is listed as inkalsa.

 This concludes my preliminary entry on De Dios' work.